civilservicelgbt/civilservicelgbt.github.io/_consultations/2021-08-01-mentoring-pre-flight-survey.md

 ---
 layout: consultation
-title: "Mentoring programme: pre-programme survey"
+title: 2022 mentoring programme – onboarding survey
 excerpt: Complete this survey before you start your speed mentoring sessions so that we can measure the impact of the Civil Service LGBT+ mentoring programme.
 date: 2022-07-17T23:00:00.000Z